-The next segment of the report highlights each of the Principles of Service from the Developmental Disabilities Act and describes the extent to which each Principle is being met by the developmental disabilities services system.
-Each Principle is followed by a description that puts it in the context of Vermont's statewide system of services and supports including: relevant history, recognition of what is working well and current challenges.
+The next segment of the report highlights each of the Principles of Service from the Developmental Disabilities Act of 1996 and describes the extent to which each Principle is being met by the developmental disabilities services system.
+Each Principle is followed by a description that puts it in context to Vermont's statewide system of services and supports; including relevant history, recognition of what is working well and current challenges.
 Data and other related information, such as results from the FY 15 consumer survey, are provided along with facts about unmet or under-met needs pertinent to the Principle.